-Get ready… The Pre-Action Protocol for Debt Claims comes into force on 1 October 2017.
-The new Protocol will apply to any business (either a partnership, sole trader, public body or in limited form) when claiming debt from an individual.
+The Pre-Action Protocol for Debt Claims came into force on 1 October 2017.
+The Protocol applies to any business (either a partnership, sole trader, public body or in limited form) when claiming debt from an individual.
 However, it does not apply to business-to-business debts.

-Unfortunately, it seems clear the process of recovery of debts will be more protracted for creditors.
+The process of recovery of debts is more protracted for creditors.
 Simply put, the debt will be outstanding for longer and a creditor will no longer be able to put pressure on a debtor with the prospect of imminent court proceedings.

 Letter before Action

 The ‘LBA’ should now include: